-Code Title Description Credits General Education WIC Prerequisite(s) Frequency MLL 275 Intercultural Communication This course investigates the synergy between communication and culture and how that interface influences human interactions.
-How does culture affect com- munication?
-What happens when people of different cultures engage in commu- nication with the objective of sharing ideas, information, and perspectives?
-How global interest in the study of intercultural communication - the obstacle to un- derstanding other people, can be mitigated through motivation, knowledge, and appreciation of cultural differences?
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed MLL 2075 Intercultural Communication This course investigates the synergy between communication and culture and how that interface influences human interactions.
+How does culture affect communication?
+What happens when people of different cultures engage in communication with the objective of sharing ideas, information, and perspec- tives?
+How global interest in the study of intercultural communication - the obstacle to understanding other people, can be mitigated through motivation, knowledge, and appreciation of cultural differences?
 How to recognize and manage differences to communicate in diverse cultural environments as an individual and a professional?
-How do cultural differences affect communication in business settings - business protocol, leadership and management, decision-making, conflict management, etc.?
-In this course, students will explore these and other questions and unpack the ways in which humans communicate across cultures; recognize the relation- ship between foreign language fluency and effective intercultural interactions, and the potential of literature and film for the understanding of intercultural rela- tions.
+How do cultural differences affect communi- cation in business settings - business protocol, leadership and management, decision-making, conflict management, etc.?
+In this course, students will explore these and other questions and unpack the ways in which humans com- municate across cultures; recognize the relationship between foreign language fluency and effective intercultural interactions, and the potential of literature and film for the understanding of intercultural relations.
 Using real-world data and various case studies, students will be introduced to a range of theoretical concepts, such as the role of cultural values.
 Additionally, students will study how dimensions of national cultures and scientific typologies of Cultural Value Dimensions are reflected in human behavior.
-Students will be exposed to principles and methodological approaches of Geert Hofstede's cultur- al value dimensions typology and investigate its application in various contexts.
-They will learn how to apply principles of intercultural communication through a global perspective in different contexts and become prepared to resolve practical problems in their life and future professional career.
-3 Cr.
-6 ECTS Cr.
-Social and Cultural Analysis Offered in the spring MLL 301 Modern France - Society, Politics, and Culture This course introduces students to contemporary concepts in French society, pol- itics, and culture.
+Students will be exposed to principles and methodological approaches of Geert Hofstede's cultural value dimensions typology and investigate its application in various contexts.
+They will learn how to apply principles of intercultural communication through a global perspective in different contexts and become prepared to resolve prac- tical problems in their life and future professional career.
+4 Cr.
+8 ECTS Cr.
+Social and Cultural Analysis WIC Offered in the spring MLL 3001 Modern France - Society, Politics, and Culture This course introduces students to contemporary concepts in French society, politics, and culture.
 This course brings together students' evolving linguistic skills and their understanding of today's France through exposure to various types of discourses and contexts.
-The course also considers the role of French as an official and working language in the framework of European and international organiza- tions and introduces students to specific terminology and sources that enhance their research, communication, and language skills.
+The course also considers the role of French as an official and working language in the framework of European and international organizations and introduces students to specific terminology and sources that enhance their research, communication, and language skills.
 3 Cr.
 6 ECTS Cr.
-Social and Cultural Analysis MLL 216, or MLL 217, or permission of instructor Offered once every two years MLL 302 Modern Germany - Society, Politics, and Culture This course introduces students to contemporary concepts in German society, politics, and culture.
+Social and Cultural Analysis MLL 2016, MLL 2017, or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years MLL 3002 Modern Germany - Society, Politics, and Culture This course introduces students to contemporary concepts in German society, politics, and culture.
 This course brings together students' evolving linguistic skills and their understanding of today's Germany through exposure to various types of discourses and contexts.
 This course also considers the role of German as an official and working language in the framework of European and international organizations and introduces students to specific terminology and sources that enhance their research, communication, and language skills.
 3 Cr.
 6 ECTS Cr.
-Social and Cultural Analysis MLL 226, or MLL 227, or permission of instructor Offered once every two years
+Social and Cultural Analysis MLL 2026, MLL 2027, or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years